Major in Elementary Education

 Information and policies that govern and direct a candidate’s progress through his/her Teacher Education program are provided at the point of initial advising, through orientation, during individual advising, on the TEP Students Blackboard, and on the Teacher Education website.
 Candidates are expected to work closely with their TEP advisor and their academic content advisor as well as utilizing other venues such as University email and the TEP website in addition to this catalog statement in order to track their progress accurately.

 Students interested in applying to a program in the Department of Teacher Education first meet with the TEP Program Advisor.
-Once a student has been accepted into a teacher education program, s/he is assigned to a TEP Faculty Advisor in the Department of Teacher Education.
 Students who are completing baccalaureate degrees also work with program and faculty advisors assigned to them by their academic content major departments.

 Once admitted to a TEP program, a student must maintain a grade point average of 3.0 in TEP course work, a grade point average of 2.75 in his/her major content area, and, for full admission, a grade point average of 2.75 for all college work.
 General education course work required by the TEP Department, professional course work that satisfies TEP requirements, or major course work that satisfies TEP requirements must be completed with a grade of C or higher.
 Required courses that are completed with a grade of C- or lower must be repeated.